techidaily/site-facebook-video-files/source/_posts/updated-2024-approved-ignite-your-digital-engagement-top-strategies-for-more-fb-fans.md

  We will help you learn how to increase followers on Facebook, which will allow your brand to take advantage of the power of social media marketing.

-## 10 Tips on How to Increase Followers on Facebook

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/umvX4ZdWbxk?si=tPXL0-Kzf9SQaY8z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/X4q6gyaEojM?si=ImdFm6Zsr0azykqV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## 10 Tips on How to Increase Followers on Facebook

 ### 1\.
 Create Trendy Content